olhanotolga/molodist-subtitlers/README.md

 I’ve been meaning to put this project together since 2018.
 As an occasional translator for the [Molodist International Film Festival](https://molodist.com/en/) myself, I know how many questions arise once you start subtitling films!
 This is why I’ve tried to cover the basic information, examples, tools, and FAQs in this knowledge base.

-The project is not finished.
-I plan on maintaining it and updating with new information.

-I’m also planning to build a few tools to automate certain proofreading and editing tasks.
-For example, a program that would check if the manually added timecodes are in a proper order.
+I also built a few tools to automate certain tasks, such as conversion between subtitle formats or proofreading the subtitle files.
+I have linked to the toolset within the app.
+To view it separately, please see [Subtitlers Tools (live)](https://olhanotolga.github.io/subtitle-tools/) or [Subtitlers Tools (repo)](https://github.com/olhanotolga/subtitle-tools).

 ### The stack I used